xXTacticalWaffleXx/minfetch/README.md

 shoot me an email if you need help lmao).
 It also has multiple different switches to control its output out of the box

+## Installation

+run ```curl https://raw.githubusercontent.com/xXTacticalWaffleXx/minfetch/main/fetch.sh > fetch.sh && chmod +x ./fetch.sh``` to download it
+to run it just do ./fetch.sh

+ill release it on the AUR in 3-5 buisness days but i would recomend just downloading the script becuase its easy to modify this way

 ## Switches

 -a is used to add ascii art for your distro of choice